Pallet

 A pallet (also called a skid) is a flat transport structure, which supports goods in a stable fashion while being lifted by a forklift, a pallet jack, a front loader, a jacking device, or an erect crane.
+Many pallets can handle a load of 1000 kg.
+While most pallets are wooden, pallets may also be made of plastic, metal, paper, and recycled materials.

 A pallet is the structural foundation of a unit load, which allows handling and storage efficiencies.
 Goods in shipping containers are often placed on a pallet secured with strapping, stretch wrap or shrink wrap and shipped.
-Since its invention in the twentieth century, its use has dramatically supplanted older forms of crating like the wooden box and the wooden barrel, as it works well with modern packaging like corrugated boxes and intermodal containers commonly used for bulk shipping.
 In addition, pallet collars can be used to support and protect items shipped and stored on pallets.

-While most pallets are wooden, pallets can also be made of plastic, metal, paper, and recycled materials.